-There are two flavors of soundness: unconditional (or statistical) soundness which must hold even for an all-powerful cheating prover, and computational soundness which needs only hold for polynomial-time cheating provers.
+There are two flavors of soundness: unconditional (or statistical) soundness that must hold even for an all-powerful cheating prover, and computational soundness that needs only hold for polynomialtime cheating provers.
 In proof systems [26], unconditional soundness is guaranteed; whereas in argument systems [8] only computational soundness must hold.
 Unless explicitly stated, when we mention "protocols" in discussion, we mean both proofs and arguments.